filipdanic/json2csvexporter/README.md

 ## Example with TSV and Formaters

-In this example we will make a TSV file and create formatter functions to style the content of certain properties.
+In this example, we will make a TSV file and create formatting functions to style the content of certain properties.

 ```javascript
 import CSVExportService from 'json2csvexporter';